Loureiro32/WarCard_Game/readme.md

 ## 🧐 About <a name = "about"></a>

-The project comes with the purpose of simulating the simple card war game in java
+The project comes with the purpose of simulating the simple card war game in java using all the logic and knowledge acquired in this past months.

 ## 🎈 Usage <a name="usage"></a>